CSC-510-G7/Sentimental-Analyzer-Pro/README.md

 ### Current Improvements
 - [x] Added a chrome extension to analyze the sentiment of any text on the web
+  - [x] Supports analyzing both highlighted text and entire webpages
 - [x] Added a feature to analyze the transcript or comments of a YouTube video
-- [x] FULLY revamped the analysis history page to include extremely clean UI with sentiment previews, a delete option, and a download option
+- [x] FULLY revamped the analysis history page to include extremely clean UI with sentiment previews, and a delete option
+- [x] Added data management feature to export analysis history
-- [x] Enhanced UI/UX for a more responsive, mobile-friendly design
+- [x] Enhanced UI/UX for a more responsive, mobile-friendly, and more generally user-friendly design

 ### Future Scope